top of page

 Once the recruiter scans your skills and achievements, they subconsciously check the professionalism of your CV.
 Even small errors can give the impression that you lack attention to detail.

-Signs of a professional CV
+Signs of a Professional CV

 • No spelling or grammar mistakes